Frequently Asked Questions

 Our priority is your long‑term wellbeing, and any controlled medication is used only when it is truly indicated for short-term use and can be managed safely.

-To protect your appointment time and ensure availability for all clients, we ask that any cancellations or rescheduling be made at least 48 hours in advance.
+• To protect appointment availability for all clients, we ask that cancellations or rescheduling be made at least 48 hours in advance.
+Late cancellations, reschedules, or missed appointments may be subject to a fee.
+Full details are available in our policies.

 This policy helps maintain a consistent, supportive schedule for all clients and ensures that your reserved time is honored.